dgwhited/guardduty-runbooks/runbooks/execution-kubernetes-suspiciousfile.md

  * **Feature:** EBS Malware Protection

-This finding indicates that the GuardDuty Malware Protection scan has detected one or more suspicious files on a container that belongs to a Kubernetes cluster.
+This finding indicates that the GuardDuty Malware Protection for EC2 scan has detected one or more suspicious files on a container that belongs to a Kubernetes cluster.
 If this is an EKS managed cluster, the findings' details will provide additional information about the impacted EKS.
 For more information, see **Threats detected** section in the findings' details.

 `SuspiciousFile` type detections indicate that potentially unwanted programs such as adware, spyware, or dual use tools are present on an impacted resource.
 These programs could have a negative impact on your resource, or be used by attackers for malicious purposes.
 For example, networking tools can be used legitimately or maliciously by adversaries as hack tools to try and compromise resources.